lbittarello/Microeconometrics.jl/docs/src/methods.md

     names::Vector{String} = intersect(coefnames(obj₁), coefnames(obj₂)))
 ```

-This function is appropriate when both `model₁` and `model₂` were based on independent samples.
+This function is appropriate when `model₁` and `model₂` were based on independent samples.
 For example, the samples might consist of independent observations with no overlap.

 ```julia